HypeCheck

 "Contributes to greater strength and development of lean body mass" Supported

-Creatine increases muscle mass when combined with resistance training.
+Creatine increases muscle mass when combined with resistance training over weeks.

 Based on: Creatine Monohydrate